-Nothing can ruin your trip quicker, than realizing you’re a casualty of lost luggage.
+Nothing can ruin your trip more quickly than realizing you’ve become a casualty of lost luggage.

-But, if you’re among those few travelers whose checked luggage doesn’t find its way onto the post-flight carousel, there are steps you can take right away to make sure you and your missing bag will be reunited.
+But, if you’re among those few travelers whose checked luggage doesn’t find its way onto the post-flight carousel, there are steps you can take right away to make sure you and your missing bag are reunited.

-The first step: once you’re reasonably sure your luggage is a no-show, go immediately to your airline’s lost luggage claim counter to have them start a trace on your missing bag.
+The first step, once you’re reasonably sure your luggage is a no-show, is to go immediately to your airline’s lost luggage claim location and have them start a trace on your missing bag.

-Do this before leaving the airport, regardless of how tired you are – or how anxious you are to get to your hotel.
-Many airlines will only accept a lost baggage claim within 24 hours of occurrence.
+Do this before you leave the airport, regardless of how tired you are or how anxious you are to get to your hotel.
+Many airlines will only accept a lost baggage claim within 24 hours of its occurrence.

-You also need to complete some paperwork.
-Some agents may offer to skip this part, if your baggage is due to arrive shortly.
+You'll also need to complete some paperwork.
+Often agents offer for you to skip this part, if your bag is due to arrive shortly.

-But you should insist on complet-ing the airline’s lost baggage information and have it entered into their data system - for your own protection - just in case something goes wrong.
-Request a copy of any forms or information you give the airline.
+But calmly insist on completing the airline’s lost baggage infor-mation and have it entered into their data system - for your own protection - in case something goes wrong.
+And always request a copy of forms or information you provide the airline.

-If you can produce a photo of your luggage [noting any distinguishing features], that can be an added bonus to help the airline locate your bag, if it winds up in a lost luggage warehouse or storage facility.
+If you can produce a photo of your luggage, especially noting any distinguishing marks or features, that's an added bonus and will help the airline locate your bag, if it winds up in a lost luggage warehouse or storage facility.

-The agent will then trace your lost luggage online, to see if it missed your flight due to timing, mishandling, or if it was inadvertently re-routed to another desti-nation.
+The airline agent will then trace your lost luggage online to see if it missed your flight due to timing, mishandling, or if it was inadvertently re-routed to another destination.

-In the majority of cases, a bag gone missing is the result of it not making it onto your connecting flight, a late check-in for your first flight, or an error on your luggage tag when it was originally checked.
+In the majority of cases, a bag gone missing is the result of it not making it onto your connecting flight due late check-in for your first flight or an error on your luggage tag, when it was originally checked.

 Once your lost luggage is located, it should be easy to arrange how it will be returned to you.

-If you prefer to get to your destination [home, hotel, etc.], make arrangements for the airline to deliver the missing bag to you.
+If you prefer to get to your destination [home, hotel, etc.], make arrange-ments for the airline to deliver your missing bag.
 This should be done free of charge.

 Be sure to give a correct address and phone number for where you’ll be, and always get a name and number to contact the baggage claim office for updates on your bag’s transit.

-available on their website, be sure to ask how you can trace the progress of your
+accessible on their websites, be sure to ask how to track the progress of your

 missing luggage online.

-This can be the worst case scenario.
+If your bag is missing for more than a day, this can be your worst case scenario.
 But before you panic or give up hope that you’ll ever see your possessions again, there’s more you can do to help locate your missing luggage.

-Contact the baggage claim office frequently to check on your bag’s status.
+Contact the baggage claim office where you filed the luggage trace and frequently check on your bag’s status.

-Offer any additional contact information, such as your itinerary [including phone numbers and addresses] if you’re on the road, or a work/daytime phone num-ber, if you’re at home.
+Offer any additional contact information, such as your moving itinerary [including phone numbers and addresses] if you’re on the road, or a work/daytime phone number, if at home.

-Be prepared to give details of your travel itinerary, so the airline can keep you informed and/or deliver your missing bag.
+Be prepared to give onward details of your itinerary, so the airline can keep you informed and, hopefully, deliver your missing bag.

 You should expect to be reimbursed for reasonable overnight expenses.

-Rarely does this include cloth-ing during the initial period.
-But a few toiletries like tooth brush, comb, deodorant, etc., are fully within the realm of necessity.
-You’ll need receipts for reimbursement.
+This will rarely include clothing during the initial period of your bag being missing.
+But a few toiletries like tooth brush & paste, comb, deodorant, etc., are fully reasonable.
+You will need to purchase what you need and keep all receipts for reimbursement.

 After 24 hours, if your bag is still not located, the airline should offer funds for you to carry on without your belong-ings.
-This might include a change of clothes, pajamas, socks, undies, etc., similar to what you’re wearing, if you're on vacation.
+This might include a change of clothes, pajamas, socks, undies, etc., similar to what you wear when you're on vacation.

 If you’re traveling for business and have a special meeting or engagement, work-related clothing is within reason.

-You’ll need to produce proof of your need [like a confirmed meeting agreement, texts, emails, letters, etc.], and you must be reasonable in the clothing items you purchase.
-You won’t be reimbursed for expensive or unnecessary items.
+You’ll need to produce proof of your need [like a confirmed meeting agreement, texts, emails, letters, etc.], and you must be reasonable in the clothing items you buy.
+You' not be reimbursed for expensive or unnecessary items.

 If you’re at home, the logical assumption is that you have your own work clothes.

-Sometimes, airlines will offer you 'more money' in the form of travel vouchers, often as much as a 2 to 1 ratio.
-Travel vouchers cost the airline practically nothing.
-Your decision will be to determine the value to you of your own cash outlay vs. the terms of their offer.
+It's not uncommon for the airlines to offer you 'more money' in the form of travel vouchers, rather than actual expense reimbursement.
+This can be as much as a 2 to 1 ratio.
+Travel vouchers cost the airline almost nothing.
+It will be your decision to determine the value of your cash outlay for necessities vs. any other terms they offer.

-If the travel voucher comes with restrictions, decline it for a cash reimburse-ment!
+Hint: If an offered travel voucher comes with restrictions, decline it for a cash reimbursement.

-After 72–96 hours, unless the airline tells you otherwise [that it has located your lost baggage], the chance that you will be reunited with your missing items is slim.
+After 72–96 hours, unless the airline tells you otherwise, eg., that it has located your lost baggage, the chance that you'll be reunited with your missing items is slim.
 Your luggage may be truly lost.

-Hopefully, you purchased travel baggage insurance to compensate you for your loss.
-But, lost baggage compensation is also owed you by the airline.
+Hopefully, you purchased travel baggage insurance to protect you in case of a loss.
+Regardless, compensation for your lost baggage is still owed by the airline.

 For more info on preventing lost luggage, and what to do if it happens to you:

-How To Prevent Lost Luggage - You can prevent lost luggage from hap-pening to you.
+How To Prevent Lost Luggage You can prevent lost luggage from hap-pening.
 Learn how to help the airlines keep your travel luggage on the correct path back into your hands.

 traveler plans to end up with lost airline baggage.
 But if you do, know what the airline’s